 Like most technology, Slack can be used to help — or hinder — your productivity.
-While it’s great for catching up with your coworkers’ pets and sending funny GIFs to your office BFFs, Slack’s core purpose is to help professionals make the most of their workdays.
-But without the right Slack productivity hacks, the tool can be more of a distraction than a help.
+While it’s great for catching up with your coworkers’ pets and sending funny GIFs to your office BFFs, Slack’s core purpose is to help professionals make the most of their workdays and streamline productivity.
+But without the right Slack hacks, the tool can be more of a distraction than a help.

 From automating repetitive tasks to integrating with other powerful business tools, there are a number of ways to make your Slack account work harder for you.
 In this post, we’ll walk you through how you can maximize your Slack time — and your results.

 Slack Hack #1: eliminate context switching with PixieBrix

 Context switching — when you jump between items on your computer like tabs, tasks, or programs — is a known productivity killer.
 56 percent of knowledge workers surveyed in Slack’s State of Work report said that switching between apps makes it harder to get their work done.
 Another 68 percent said that they spend at least 30 minutes per day simply going from app to app.
 And let’s be honest, Slack is frequently the tool that you’re constantly jumping back to.

 One way to reduce context switching is to simplify your Slack usage with PixieBrix.
 You can use PixieBrix set up a button that sends messages to Slack directly from a webpage or a different digital tool.
 If your team works heavily in Zendesk, for instance, you can send a Zendesk ticket with a note to the appropriate support team’s Slack channel — all without leaving Zendesk.
 Another example?
 If your team uses Trello, you can use PixieBrix to add a Slack button to your Trello cards and send them straight to your product team’s Slack channel.